QR Code Size: How Small Can A QR Code Be?

-Scanning errors are usually associated with QR code size issues, so how small can a QR code be for it to remain scannable?
+Scanning errors are usually associated with QR size issues, so how small can a QR code be for it to remain scannable?

 The answer depends on where you intend to place your QR code.
 Are you scanning it from a short distance or a long-range?
-Then it should match your QR code size.

-Static and dynamic QR code
+Static and dynamic QR code size

 These QR codes can hold more information than a typical barcode.
 You can embed URLs, images, videos, or a digital business card.